Stability and Super-resolution of MUSIC and ESPRIT for Multi-snapshot Spectral Estimation: Introduction

 \subsection{Comparison and connection to other works}

 Prior resolution analysis of subspace methods for multi-snapshot spectral estimation \cite{zhang1995probability,ferreol2010statistical,rao1989performance} focused on a special case where there are only two closely spaced point sources.
 The papers \cite{zhang1995probability,ferreol2010statistical} analyzed the probability that two sources are correctly detected instead of being misspecified as a single source.
 It was shown in \cite{rao1989performance} that the ESPRIT support error is upper bounded by a term on the order of ${\SRF}/({\sqrt{M L}} \times \text{SNR)}$ for certain Signal-to-Noise Ratio (SNR) defined in the referenced article.

-To our knowledge, there are no other works addressing more complicated support geometry, i.e., when the support contains multiple clumps of point sources and the point sources in each clump can be closely spaced.
+To our knowledge, there are no other theoretical works that address more complicated situations beyond two closely spaced point sources, e.g., when the support contains multiple clumps of point sources and the point sources in each clump can be closely spaced.
+A theoretical analysis for more complicated situations could be valuable.
+For example, a recent article \cite{liu2020joint} empirically compared the performance of several numerical methods, including MUSIC, for DOA estimation of several point sources arranged in complicated ways. {Other models have been considered, see \cite{de2004target, xu1997new}, but this direction is beyond the scope of this work.}

-In literature, many existing works have addressed the sensitivity of multi-snapshot MUSIC \cite{friedlander1990sensitivity,swindlehurst1992performance,li1992sensitivity,friedlander1994effects} and ESPRIT \cite{swindlehurst1990sensitivity,li1992sensitivity}.
-Many of these works focus on sensitivity to model errors, which arise from antenna array perturbations, sensor gain and phase errors, diagonal noise covariance perturbations, etc. { A first-order perturbation analysis is given in \cite{friedlander1990sensitivity,swindlehurst1992performance,li1992sensitivity,li1993performance,friedlander1994effects,rao1989performance} for MUSIC, in \cite{swindlehurst1990sensitivity,li1992sensitivity} for ESPRIT, in \cite{roemer2014analytical} for tensor-ESPRIT in the multidimensional case, and in \cite{djermoune2009perturbation} for the estimation of a damped complex exponential.
+In literature, many existing works have addressed the sensitivity of multi-snapshot MUSIC \cite{friedlander1990sensitivity,swindlehurst1992performance,li1992sensitivity,friedlander1994effects} and ESPRIT \cite{swindlehurst1990sensitivity,li1992sensitivity,nekrutkin2010perturbation}.
+Many of these works focus on sensitivity to model errors, which arise from antenna array perturbations, sensor gain and phase errors, diagonal noise covariance perturbations, etc. {A first-order perturbation analysis is given in \cite{friedlander1990sensitivity,swindlehurst1992performance,li1992sensitivity,li1993performance,friedlander1994effects,rao1989performance} for MUSIC, in \cite{swindlehurst1990sensitivity,li1992sensitivity,nekrutkin2010perturbation} for ESPRIT, in \cite{roemer2014analytical} for tensor-ESPRIT in the multidimensional case, and in \cite{djermoune2009perturbation} for the estimation of a damped complex exponential.
 The results in \cite{li1993performance,rao1989performance,roemer2014analytical} and many others prove that, the sensitivity of MUSIC and ESPRIT is proportional to Noise$/\sqrt L$.
 However, they are implicit for a super-resolution analysis since the dependence on SRF is often hidden in some matrix eigenvalue. }